lyteword/chspurgeon-tod/volume-4/psalm-99.md

 **Verse 6.** *Priests.* The word *cohen* is not confined as a title to the priests of the Levitical order, it is applied to Melchizedek and others.
 Moses is included among God's priests in accordance with the true idea of a priest, as being the official exponent of the divine love and mercy—one who represented God though acting in the interests of man. *Robert JBaker Girdlestone, in "Synonyms of the Old Testament."*

 **Verse 6.** *His priests.* At the foundation of this there is another spiritual idiom, that, namely, according to which all are called priests who possess what constitutes the essence of the ordinary priestly office (although not the externals), inward connection with God, free access to the throne of grace, and the gift and power of intercessory prayer.
-This figurative idiom occurs even in the law itself, compare Ex 19:6, where it is said to all Israel, "Ye shall be unto me a kingdom of priests, and an holy nation." *F.W.
-Hengstenberg.*
+This figurative idiom occurs even in the law itself, compare Ex 19:6, where it is said to all Israel, "Ye shall be unto me a kingdom of priests, and an holy nation." *F. W. Hengstenberg.*

 **Verse 6.** Priests.
 The word *cohen*, Priest, is from *cahan, to plead a cause*, as an intercessor, mediator, or advocate; hence the strict propriety of its use here in reference to Moses. *C. H. S.*